appellj/Writing-Fundamentals-Guide/docs/appxA-grammar.md

 # Appendix A: Grammar and Punctuation Basics

 If you need to review any of the basics, such as parts of speech like nouns and verbs and the difference between a comma and a semicolon, this page provides resources to help you fill in the gaps.

+## Diagramming sentences
+Diagramming can be a useful tool for visual learners to grasp sentence structure and the parts of speech.
+Some people find that diagramming just makes it all more confusing, though, so skip it if it doesn’t work for you.
+This article teaches you how to diagram a sentence: https://www.wikihow.com/Diagram-Sentences.

-# The eight basic parts of speech
+## The eight basic parts of speech
 * **Nouns** represent people, places, things, or ideas.
   > Dog, computer, Haiti, teacher, dream
 * **Pronouns** are words like he, she, they, it, or who that represent nouns.